-C. Claim 2: "The device of claim 1 wherein the tubular structure includes a distal portion adapted to be extended beyond the distal end of the guide catheter while a proximal portion remains within the lumen of the guide catheter, such that the device assists in resisting axial and shear forces exerted by the interventional cardiology device passed through and beyond the coaxial lumen that would otherwise tend to dislodge the guide catheter from the branch artery."
+C. Claim 2: The system of claim 1, wherein the tubular structure includes a distal portion adapted to be extended beyond the distal end of the guide catheter while a proximal portion remains within the lumen of the guide catheter, such that the device assists in resisting axial and shear forces exerted by the interventional cardiology device passed through and beyond the coaxial lumen that would otherwise tend to dislodge the guide catheter from the branch artery.15

 The Kontos-Adams combination discloses claim 2.
+Ex-1405, ¶¶ 191-99; Ex-

-Ex-1405, ¶¶ 179-87; Ex-1442, ¶¶ 79-84.
-The '032 patent provides that because the guide extension catheter is "extended through the lumen of the guide catheter and beyond the distal end of the guide catheter and inserted into the branch artery," it "assists in resisting axial
+1442, ¶¶ 79-84.
+The '380 patent provides that because the guide extension catheter is "extended through the lumen of the guide catheter and beyond the distal end of the guide catheter and inserted into the branch artery," it "assists in resisting axial and shear forces exerted by an interventional cardiology device passed through the second lumen and beyond the flexible distal tip portion."
+Ex-1401, Abstract; 5:6-27.
+The '380 patent explains that, essentially, it is the combination of a GC and an extension catheter inserted into a coronary ostium that improves distal anchoring of

-&lt;sup>15 Claim 2 recite an intended use-"that the device assists in resisting axial and shear forces exerted by the interventional cardiology device passed through and beyond the coaxial lumen that would otherwise tend to dislodge the guide catheter from the branch artery"-that should be afforded no patentable weight.
+15 Claim 2 recites an intended use-"the device assists in resisting axial and shear forces exerted by the interventional cardiology device passed through and beyond the coaxial lumen that would otherwise tend to dislodge the guide catheter from the branch artery"-that should be afforded no patentable weight.
 In re Schreiber, 128 F.3d 1473, 1477 (Fed.
 Cir.
 1997).
 Out of an abundance of caution, Petitioner addresses this claim limitation.

-and shear forces exerted by an interventional cardiology device passed through the second lumen and beyond the flexible distal tip portion."
-Ex-1401, Abstract; 4:50-5:3.
-The '032 patent explains that, essentially, it is the combination of a GC and an extension catheter inserted into a coronary ostium that improves distal anchoring of the system, and that the presence of the extension catheter in the GC that provides "stiffer back up support" than a GC alone.
-Id., 7:60-8:7.
+the system, and that the presence of the extension catheter in the GC provides "stiffer back up support" than a GC alone.
+Id., 8:18-32.
 This combination is what allows the claimed system to resist dislodgement.
-Ex-1405, ¶¶ 179, 186-87.
+Ex-1405, ¶¶ 191, 198-99.

 As discussed for claim 1, Kontos discloses that "a physician inserts a guide catheter 38 through the aorta 37 and into a patient's coronary ostia 39 using known medical procedures."
-Ex-1409, at 5:11-15.
+Ex-1409, 5:11-15.
 Kontos further provides that "the support catheter can be inserted into and ... out the distal end of the guide catheter so as to function as an extension of the guide catheter to bridge the gap (or at least some of it) between the end of the guide catheter and the stenosis to be opened."

-Id., 2:16-22, Figs 6A-C (showing proximal end of body 12 within guide catheter 38).
-For this reason, because Kontos and the '032 patent contain the same teachings, to the extent the '032 patent has adequate written description support, a POSITA would understand that Kontos must inherently disclose or, at a minimum, render obvious when combined with the knowledge of a POSITA, the limitation of claim 2.
-Ex-1405, ¶ 179.
+Id., 2:16-22, Figs. 6A-C (showing proximal end of body 12 within guide catheter 38).
+For this reason, because Kontos and the '380 patent contain the same teachings, to the extent the '380 patent has adequate written description support, a POSITA would understand that Kontos must inherently disclose or, at a minimum, render obvious when combined with the knowledge of a POSITA, the limitation of claim 2.
+Ex-1405, ¶ 191.

-D. Claim 3: "The device of claim 2 wherein the proximal portion of the tubular structure further comprises structure defining a proximal side opening extending for a distance along the longitudinal axis, and accessible from a longitudinal side defined transverse to the longitudinal axis, to receive an interventional cardiology device into the coaxial lumen while the proximal portion remains within the lumen of the guide catheter."
+D. Claim 3: The system of claim 2, wherein the proximal portion of the tubular structure further comprises structure defining a proximal side opening extending for a distance along the longitudinal axis, and accessible from a longitudinal side defined transverse to the longitudinal axis, to receive the interventional cardiology devices into the coaxial lumen while the proximal portion remains within the lumen of the guide catheter.